jmcklondonuk/drawio_enterprise_architect_integration/README.md

 # Draw.io Enterprise Architect Integration https://github.com/jgraph/drawio/issues/1663
 This project imports XMI files from Sparx System Enterprise Architect into Draw.io

-* It can added in Draw.io as a plug-in
+* It can be added in Draw.io as a plug-in.
 * it loads an XMI exported from Sparx Systems Enterprise Architect
 * it parses UML elements that are present in the diagram, their geometry, source and target vertices for relationships
 * it returns a structure with UML elements that can be easily represented as JSON